 I recently shared my tomato chutney recipe, but I didn’t mention that on the same day I also made marinara sauce.
-For those of you who have yet to tackle home preservation, I thought it might be interesting for you to see what a day of canning looks like.
+For those of you who have yet to tackle home food preservation, I thought it might be interesting for you to see what a day of canning looks like.
 I started with 40 pounds of tomatoes – not a lot by my usual standards – and processed most of them in a little more than five hours.
 In the end, I added 8-1/2 pints of chutney and 7 quarts of marinara sauce to my pantry – not bad for half a day’s work.

 - 1:00 start making chutney